maarten-pennings/Lego-Mindstorms/ms4/faq.md

 I see the time stamp change in the file explorer.

 The only condition is that the project is non-empty, or that you did a Save As.
-So, an empty project that is not renamed does not yet get saved, which makes sense.
+So, only an empty project that is not yet renamed does not get saved, which makes sense.

 ## Where are my projects saved?
 The lego app made a directory `C:\Users\maarten\Documents\LEGO MINDSTORMS` for my (Maarten's) projects.
 If you Save As `xxx`, the file ends up there, as `xxx 1.lms`.

-The extension probably refers to Lego MindStorms.
+The extension lms probably refers to Lego MindStorms.
 The "space-one" suffix is automatically appended.
 The next time you Save As a project and _type_ `xxx` it gets the name `xxx 2.lms` (note the `2`).
-Non standard windows behavior.
+Non-standard windows behavior.
 Grr.

 You can however Save As and _select_ the existing `xxx 1.lms`.
 That pops up an "are you sure you want to overwrite" dialogue.